DNS-OARC/PacketQ/FUNCTIONS.md

 Defaults to 24 for IPv4 and 48 for IPv6 (/24 and /48 respectively)

+### CC(address)

+Returns the 2-letter ISO country code associated with the address from a MaxMind database.
+The database must be specified in the environment variable "PACKETQ_MAXMIND_CC_DB".
+Returns an empty string for lookup failures.

+### ASN(address)

+Returns the autonomous system number associated with the address from a MaxMind database as an integer.
+The database must be specified in the environment variable "PACKETQ_MAXMIND_ASN_DB".
+ Returns -1 for lookup failures.

 ## String operations

 ### RSPLIT(string, n [, char])